jason-hao-keysight/interbotix_ros_turrets/README.md

 ## Contributing
-Feel free to use, modify, or update any part of this repo for allowing control of the ROS Turret using any software tool availible
+Feel free to use, modify, or update any part of this repo for allowing control of the ROS Turret using any software tool availible.

 ## Contributors
 - [Solomon Wiznitzer](https://github.com/swiz23) - **ROS Engineer**